 State of North Dakota's Performance Management Process

-This website is designed for employees, managers, and HR administrators to provide an overview of North Dakota's Performance Management Process (PMP) and to provide tools and resources to use the process more effectively.
+This content is for managers and HR administrators to provide an overview of North Dakota's Performance Management Process (PMP) and to provide tools and resources, such as ePerformance, to use the process more efficiently and effectively.

 Value of Performance Management

 - Drives accountability throughout the organization.

 - Ensures there is alignment between individuals' goals and objectives and their agency's goals and strategic plans.

 - Drives clear expectations with measurable, objective criteria.

 - Supports individual development planning to expand individuals' skill sets.

 - People drive improved performance, not forms.
 Focus is relationships and feedback.

 - Performance management is a partnership between the manager and the employee.